software-mansion-labs/react-native-turbo-demo/scripts/README.md

 # Scripts

-This folder contains the necessary tools and scripts for using the `turbo-android` and `turbo-ios` libraries in `react-native-turbo` and for releasing new versions of the library.
+This folder contains the necessary scripts for releasing new versions of the library.

 ## How to run scripts